Tips & Advice

 - Read Next

-- Wellbeing appointments on your doorstep Support the University Mental Health Charter Our door is always open Free yoga & meditation classes Denzel: International student profile Maximise your talent Sex is like Tea The Halls Handbook - your go-to guide Got your loan cheque in?
-Book now for halls Top 10 stress busting foods!
+- Thoughts as a Mature Student - A Student Blog Wellbeing appointments on your doorstep Find out about Student Wellbeing Working AND Studying, Can it be Done? - A Student Blog Our door is always open Denzel: International student profile Sex is like Tea Health and wellbeing drop-ins Maximise your talent The Halls Handbook - your go-to guide Top 10 stress busting foods!
 Save those pennies!
-Stay safe when you're out in Buxton